-Whether you already know what a managed office is, or are on the market for a new workspace and want to find out if it is the right choice for you, we’ll tell you everything you need to know about renting managed offices in London and across the UK, so you can make an informed decision.
+Whether you already know what a managed office is or are on the market for a new workspace and want to find out if it is the right choice for you, we’ll tell you everything you need to know about renting a managed office so you can make an informed decision.

 WHAT IS A MANAGED OFFICE?

-WHY RENT A MANAGED OFFCE?
+WHY RENT A MANAGED OFFICE?

 WHAT’S INCLUDED IN A MANAGED OFFICE?

-Although it may vary slightly from one provider to another, you should expect to have the following included in your fees:
+Although it may vary slightly from one provider to another, you should expect to have the following included in your fixed fees:

 - Rent and utility bills (not including telecoms)